khanhninhnguyen/khanhninhnguyen.github.io/_posts/2022-06-12-mayavi-install.md

 ---

-Despite using mayavi for over a year, I still run into problem when reinstalling mayavi on a new computer.
-Thus, I wrote a guide on how to install mayavi on Ubuntu 20.04 and solutions to some common problems.
+Despite using mayavi for a long time, I still run into problem when reinstalling mayavi on a new computer.
+Thus, I wrote this guide on how to install mayavi on Ubuntu 20.04 and solutions to some common errors.

 # Install mayavi using pip
 1. Create conda environment to install mayavi with python 3.7 (I haven't tested other python version)